scaleapi/launch-python-client/docs/concepts/model_bundles.md

 `GET /readyz` endpoints.
 The fourth is a variant of the third that also starts an instance of the NVidia Triton framework for efficient model serving.
+The fifth is a variant of the third that responds with a stream of SSEs at `POST /stream` (the user can decide whether `POST /predict` is also exposed).

 Each of these modes of creating a model bundle is called a "Flavor".